 5 Ways to Save on Fashionable Back-To-School Clothes

-Parents spend a lot of money for Back-to-school sales for clothing each year.
-According to a Parents.com survey of 1000 families, 60 percent said that they would spend more on back-to-school clothes for their children than they will on school supplies.
+Parents spend a lot of money on Back-to-school sales for clothing each year.
+According to the National Retail Federation, 60 percent of moms said that they would spend more on back-to-school clothes for their children than they will on school supplies.

 The survey revealed that these parents are expected to spend on their children about $130 for clothes and $48 for school supplies.
-(You might want to read our article on back-to-school supplies savings here.)
+(You might want to read our article on saving money on back-to-school supplies here.)

 As you get better at conducting your inventory and as your kids get older, you can have several children going through the task at the same time.
 Here are the steps: